 This crust, while more than 3 ingredients, is an easy, throw-it-all-in-the-processor, kind of recipe.
 Or blender, if you prefer.
 The crust ingredients are all easily processed in a blender or mini food processor, and pressed into a tart pan or cupcake well, ready to accept the cream.

-How Easy is This Vegan Chocolate Pie Recipe?
+How Easy is This Chocolate Tart Recipe?

 So easy.
 The crust is simple, and the filling is no-bake, and another bonus, date-free.

 Now don't send me DMs on Instagram in protest.
 I love dates, but I don't always have them on hand.
 And I love recipes that can be made with more typical ingredients found at home.
 So if you have dates on hand, great!
 Use them soaked, counting 1 date per 1 tablespoon of maple syrup.
 Dates will provide more fiber and iron.
 However, if you don't have date around, maple syrup works wonderfully and makes the filling creamy.